 (67b) The Dicksons....
 Mr & Mrs Ben Dickson lived in a small wooden house.
 He was a taxi driver.
 Mrs Dickson's name was Naomi.
 She was a seamstress.
-Among their children were sons Suarez, Docks, Jackie & Henry and daughter Gloria.
+Among their children were Docks, Jackie, Henry, Gloria & Suzette.
 Later the family moved to Victoria Street.